cindehaa/meme-orableFuture/README.md

 ## Introduction
 Issues like climate change, resource depletion, environmental inequality, and CO2 emissions have not only permeated headlines but also the minds of individuals worldwide.
 Environmental anxiety, a grim reality faced by many, has left a significant portion of the population grappling with feelings of fear and depression due to concerns regarding global warming.<sup>1 2</sup>

-Katie Hayes, a Canadian lead author of a climate anxiety study, stated, "If we're not pairing climate change communications about the risks with the actions we can take, that can increase a lot of anxiety for people" <sup>3</sup>.
-In response, we created GreenGlobe, which acknowledges the current global reality of environmental sustainability.
-Our platform not only offers current information but also statistical predictions of a country's future sustainability, spanning up to 50 years into the future.
+Katie Hayes, a Canadian lead author of a climate anxiety study, stated, "If we're not pairing climate change communications about the risks with the actions we can take, that can increase a lot of anxiety for people." <sup>3</sup> In response, we created GreenGlobe, which acknowledges the current global reality of environmental sustainability.
+Our platform not only offers current information, but also offers statistical predictions of a country's future sustainability, spanning up to 50 years into the future.
 This way, individuals can be informed of the overall state of sustainability in different geographical regions, providing them with information to plan and adapt to the changing world.

 #### Sources
 > 1 [1 in 10 Americans face depression due to climate anxiety](https://sustainability.yale.edu/explainers/yale-experts-explain-climate-anxiety)